IsaiahHenryB/TheBeatBlock/README.md

 I have most of the dependencies installed but I have to wait to require them until the time is right.

 ## Feature4
 I was able to add sign in and log out functionality.
 The next step is to try to add mp3s to the database to populate the music page.

+Upon my first deployment to heroku, I realized the home page beat block image was too large to render so I used software to reduce its file size along with the sizes of other images.